 Continuation of Theater 120: building and dressing the set from the designer drawings and elevations created in the fall.
 Finalizing of the design, including color elevations and prop design.
-Students required to understand and use all of the equipment in the theater as it pertains to the design and will work with the play's director using the Mitchell Performing Arts Center as the classroom and will participate as a member of the run-crew for the winter Bryn Athyn College production.
-Final project involves the construction of the actual set.
+Students required to understand and use all of the equipment in the theater as it pertains to the completion of the design using the Mitchell Performing Arts Center as the classroom.
+Once the set is complete, the class shifts and will work with the play's director and will participate as a member of the run-crew for the winter Bryn Athyn College production.
+Final project involves the construction of the actual set and running of the show.
 Course may be repeated once for credit.